-Additional USAs were completed in the Norman portion of the Lake Thunderbird Watershed to supplement the earlier USAs that were completed watershed wide.
+Additional USA's were completed in the Norman portion of the Lake Thunderbird Watershed to supplement the earlier USAs that were completed watershed wide.
 Results of the USA and BEHI calculations showed the Little River watershed (Norman portion and middle portion in the MS4 boundary) exhibited the greatest risk for erosion and accompanying sediment/nutrient loads.
 Stream segments of the Little River and its tributaries showed between 50 to 100% of reach lengths observed were affected by bank erosion.
 Bank erosion was characterized from high to extreme using the BEHI classification index.
-Additionally, results from soil samples taken from the Little River showed it had the highest concentration of Phosphorus (220 mg/kg) and the second highest concentration of Total Nitrogen (270 mg/kg).
 Stream reaches observed in this watershed were classified as Entrenched due to the ratio between the bankfull depth and width.